Section 0: Cybernetic Eyes

 Consequently the Federation was formed without Suma, and thus was only able to offer its services to half the country.
 The ideal of a national federation of warehouse was rendered null and void.

-Soon after it was established, one of the founder co-ops went out of business, further weakening the federation.
+Soon after it was established, one of the founder co-operatives went out of business, further weakening the federation.
 Own-label products were produced, but some of these were in direct competition with Suma's products.
-Centralised buying and marketing never really happened as the member co-ops were loath to give up any autonomy.
+Centralised buying and marketing never really happened as the member co-operatives were loath to give up any autonomy.